-This spicy garlic shrimp recipe is perfect for a quick, healthy dinner.
-Pan-fried shrimp is so easy to make and the spicy seasoning which coats them is simply delicious.
+This spicy garlic shrimp recipe is delicious, flavorful, and perfect for hectic days when you want a quick weeknight dinner.
+Pan-fried shrimp is so easy to make and the spicy seasoning that coats will make your taste buds come alive.

 - 1 pound of jumbo shrimp

 - 2 teaspoons of fresh ginger, grated or chopped

 You can use frozen shrimp as it is easy to have on hand in your freezer.
 To thaw the shrimp quickly, place them in a bowl of cold water for about 20 minutes.

 JUMBO SHRIMP: Nice big shrimp are the best, but they can be pricey.

 You can use any size of shrimp or prawns in this easy shrimp recipe, just reduce the total cooking time if you use smaller ones.

 SALTED BUTTER: Unsalted butter will be fine.
 You can always add a pinch of salt if desired.